ninjaalex888/courses/csci5622/project/assign.md

 Data and Baseline Milestone
 ============================

-By 23:55 on November 18th the person in your group whose last name is alphabetically first should submit a brief (1-2 page) PDF document  describing your data and the results of your baseline model to Moodle.
+By 23:55 on April 14th the person in your group whose last name is alphabetically first should submit a brief (1-2 page) PDF document  describing your data and the results of your baseline model to Moodle.

 Project Writeup
 ======================

-By 23:55 on Dec 11th, have the person in your group whose last name is alphabetically first submit your project writeup in PDF format  explaining what you did and what results you achieved on Moodle.
+By 23:55 on May 5th, have the person in your group whose last name is alphabetically first submit your project writeup in PDF format  explaining what you did and what results you achieved on Moodle.
 This document should make it clear:

 * What you did
 * Why this is a good idea